tbang618/CC24/RustNotes/Rustlings2.md

 ### 4. Slices
 Here we first come across Rust's unique concepts of **ownership** and **borrowing**.
 We'll cover them in greater detail later on.

 A **slice type** refers to a contiguous sequence of objects, all of the same type.
 The slice type consists of a pointer to the first object and the size of the object's type.
+The difference from an array is that the size of a slice type is determined *at runtime* and are typically *unowned*, meaning they are references to parts of compound types.

+The *type annotation* for a slice is `&[T]`.
+You can think of it as an "un-owned array", for now.

-In this exercise, a slice is used to refer to a sub-range of an array.
+In this exercise, a slice is used to refer to a sub-array of an array.
 For example:
 ```Rust
 let a = [1, 2, 3, 4, 5];